-You must continue paying your Medicare premiums to remain a member of the plan.
+In addition to paying the monthly plan premium, you must continue paying your Medicare premiums to remain a member of the plan.
 This includes your premium for Part B. It may also include a premium for Part A which affects members who aren't eligible for premium free Part A.

-Section 4.3 Part D Late Enrollment Penalty
+Section 4.3 Part D Late Enrollment Penalty •